dlindridge/UsefulPowershell/README.md

 Replaces FORFILES DOS command (depricated).

+### DFSRepReport.ps1 ### (Command Line)
+Queries your domain for any DFSR locations then builds a report (display or email output) with the backlog.

+### FSMOQuery.ps1 ### (GUI Form)
+Get FSMO Role assignments and other stuff for the selected domain.

+### IpInfo.ps1 ### (Command Line)
+Get the public IP address of the machine this is run on and send it as an email or place a text file somewhere.

-### FailureToCommunicate.ps1 ### (Command Line)
+### LockADAccount.ps1 ### (Command Line)
 Lock an AD account by attempting to login with/use it one more than the Domain Lockout Policy allows.

+### NewUser.ps1 ### (GUI Form)
+A Powershell GUI form to query for all domains in your forest and present you with fields to complete.
+This is very much a work in progress though it will slow down for a while if I get distracted by something else (OOH!
+SHINEY!!)
+This is also my first foray in to the world of PSForms so any feedback is welcome.

+### OutlookSigUpdate.ps1 ### (Command Line)
+Using an HTML template for an email signature, customize it for each user in a specified source CSV to use as a signature block with their local Outlook client.
+Ideal for running as a login script to keep signature information current from Active Directory.

-### FirstContact.ps1 ### (Command Line)
+### OWASigUpdate.ps1 ### (Command Line)
 Using an HTML template for an email signature, customize it for each user in a specified source CSV to use as a signature block with OWA.
 Pulls data directly from Active Directory and connects to Office 365/Exchange Online to apply the signature and set it as default.

-### IpInfo.ps1 ### (Command Line)
-Get the public IP address of the machine this is run on and send it as an email or place a text file somewhere.

-### LamentConfiguration.ps1 ### (GUI Form)
-Queries your domain to find locked users and the Domain Controller that registered the most recent logon (this should in theory put it closest to the user) then presents you with options to unlock the account.

-* Includes LC_symbol.ico and LC_background.jpg

 ### RandomPasswordGenerator.ps1 ### (Command Line)